 CULTURAL & MAINTENANCE NEEDS: Carex socialis prospers in moist or wet woods.
 The preferred exposure is dappled sunlight or part shade.
-Plants will not tolerate full sun or full shade.

 This sedge performs well in heavy clay soils and is tolerant of seasonally wet sites that become dry during summer.